Compensation rules for veterans who develop Mesothelioma from working with asbestos during Service have been changed, thanks to your support.

 The introduction of the scheme exposed the fact that, because life expectancy is so short, unmarried or widowed veterans stood to receive far less compensation than their civilian counterparts.

 This is because veterans are unable to sue the Government for injuries or illnesses sustained before 1987 and could instead, only apply for a War Disablement Pension.
 This scheme can't award large lump sum payments to those recently diagnosed with terminal illnesses.

 As a result, whilst civilian sufferers could access six-figure sums in compensation under the Government's Diffuse Mesothelioma Scheme, a veteran of the same age could expect to receive as little as £32,000 if they have no spouse or partner to pass their compensation award onto after they die.
 In reality, many veterans received even less than this amount.

 The MOD’s Veterans Welfare Service will contact all existing claimants to explain the new compensation option and help them understand the choices available to them.
-Veterans with Mesothelioma who are yet to make a claim should contact Veterans UK on 0808 1914 218 or visit their website.
+Veterans with Mesothelioma who are yet to make a claim should visit the Veterans UK website or contact them on 0808 1914 218.